-WT12 module is Bluetooth qualified and listed as an end product.
+WT12 module is qualified as a Bluetooth controller subsystem and it fullfills all the mandatory requirements of Bluetooth 2.1 + EDR core spesification.
 If not modified in any way, it is a complete Bluetooth entity, containing software and hardware functionality as well as the whole RF-part including the antenna.
-This practically translates to that if the module is used without modification of any kind, it does not need any Bluetooth approval work.
-If changes are made in the parameter set, added profiles or in the antenna design, it is required to be submitted to a BQB (Bluetooth Qualification Body) for evaluation on what needs to be tested.
+This practically translates to that if the module is used without modification of any kind, it does not need any Bluetooth approval work for evaluation on what needs to be tested.